ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 ### Behavior details

-- If a component has not declared the key stroke/eventPhase that it is interested in using the `keyDownEvents` or `keyUpEvents` properties, the native layer will handle the key strokes as default and the JS `onKeyDown` and `onKeyUp` events may/may not get fired depending on whether the native component handled the key stroke when it occured.
-For example, if the RN layer wants to handle a Tab keystroke in a TextInput component in a different way from tabbing to the next focusable element (which is the native default), it has to declare the intent to handle that keystroke through the `keyDownEvents` property by setting the `eventPhase` parameter to `EventPhase.Capturing` and then handling the corresponding `onKeyDown` event for that key stroke.

-- NEEDS DISCUSSION : What should happen when the declared values conflict with the event handlers?
+- Because of the JS thread and the native thread being unconnected, all events are always dispatched to the JS layer regardless of whether they are handled in the native layer.
+- The declarative properties are a way for the JS side to communicate to the native layer that an event is being "handled" on the JS side.
+- If there are errors between declared key strokes and the key strokes in the event handlers, the event handlers will work as though the key strokes were declared
-- NEEDS DISCUSSION : Is it possible to declare different keystrokes for different event phases on the same component?
+- It is possible to declare different keystrokes for different event phases on the same component.
+- The properties in `NativeSyntheticEvents` like bubbles, suppress etc., will

 ### TBD